 Freelancer's registered users have posted millions of projects and contests.
 Freelancer focuses on posting jobs for members to bid on at their convenience.
 Payment is not released until you are satisfied.

 Like 99designs and DesignCrowd, Freelancer also has an option to run contests where you select the winning design.
 With ten Webby awards under its belt, Freelancer is one of the largest freelance marketplaces.

 - Choose between a contest, posting a job, or just finding a UI freelancer through a search.

 - Find UI designers for hire at any price point.

-- Creating milestones allows for longer more complex projects to be implemented with less risk.
+- Creating milestones allows for complex projects to be implemented with less risk.

-Originally started as the marketplace to buy a “gig” for just $5, Fiverr continues to have a reputation for very low cost services, with a maximum custom price of $10,000.
-Rather than posting a job, Fiverr is geared towards getting you set up with freelancer-created packages and add-ons, although there is an option to request custom proposal for more complex “gigs.”
+Originally started as the marketplace to buy a “gig” for just $5, Fiverr continues to have a reputation for low-cost services.
+Rather than posting a job, Fiverr gets you set up with freelancer-created packages and add-ons, although there is an option to request custom proposals for projects.
 Fiverr Pro provides access to vetted freelancers and 24/7 customer service.

 - Upgrading to Fiverr Pro provides access to a more select group of UI designers for hire.

 - With “gigs” posted by freelancers, you do not have to develop a job description.

 - Hire UI designers by selecting pre-created packages.